Excel Shortcut to Select Row (Table of Content)

 - It saves a lot of time when selecting a row is a regular activity.

-- Once a row is selected we can start processing other operations and most of the operations which any user performs after selecting a row get executed using the shortcut keys which we have discussed in example-2.
+- Once a row is selected, we can start processing other operations, and most of the operations that any user performs after selecting a row get executed using the shortcut keys we discussed in example-2.

-- Knowing the shortcut to select a row is a basic thing in excel, which could be easily learned by the above-shown examples.
+- Knowing the shortcut to select a row is basic in Excel, which could be easily learned from the examples above.

 Cons Of Excel Shortcut to Select Row

-- Knowing shortcuts for selecting any row is not enough if we are not able to apply the shortcuts shown in example-2 for the further process after selecting a row.
+- Knowing shortcuts for selecting any row is not enough if we cannot apply the shortcuts shown in example-2 for the further process after selecting a row.

 Things To Remember

-- Although selecting a row using the shortcut and manual ways does not make much difference but when we need to select row/s number of times in a single task then we see the difference.
+- Although selecting a row using the shortcut and manual ways does not make much difference when we need to choose a row/s number of times in a single task, we see the difference.

-- It is highly important to know and to have hands-on all the shortcuts which we have discussed in example-2, which we are supposed to apply after selecting a row using shortcut keys SHIFT + Spacebar together.
+- It is highly important to know and have hands-on experience with all the shortcuts we discussed in example-2, which we are supposed to apply after selecting a row using shortcut keys SHIFT + Spacebar together.

-- Shortcut keys should be pressed together in one go, instead of pressing it one after another.
+- Shortcut keys should be pressed together in one go instead of pressing one after another.

-- There is no other shortcut to select a row other than shown in the examples above.
+- There is no other shortcut to select a row than the examples above.

-- When we select the row, the select row/s gets highlighted in grey color by default.
+- When we select the row, the select row/s gets highlighted in grey by default.

-- When we insert a row by manual or using shortcut keys, new row will be added above the selected row/s.
+- When we manually insert a row or use shortcut keys, a new row will be added above the selected row/s.

 Recommended Articles

 This has been a guide to Excel Shortcut to Select Row.
-Here we discuss How to Select Shortcut Row in Excel along with practical examples and a downloadable excel templates You can a lso go through our other suggested articles –
+Here we discuss How to Select a Shortcut Row in Excel, practical examples, and downloadable Excel templates.
+You can also go through our other suggested articles –